julior0518/ternary_express_project/README.md

 # Ternary Express

+### Classic Mode: You must complete all the coding challenges with only the words and symbols provided as they increase in difficulty.

 ### Challenge Mode: a coding exercise challenge game.
-You must complete all the coding challenges with only the words and symbols provided in as little time as possible.
+You must complete as many level as possible with no room for error.

 ------------